UAE – A Promising Commercial and Trading Hub

 1. Efficient trade policy

-In order to strengthen its position itself as an open economy which welcomes international trade, UAE follows exports diversification policy or multilateral trade policy, which allows people to engage in free trade across all types of businesses.
+In order to strengthen its position as an open economy that welcomes international trade, the UAE follows an export diversification policy or multilateral trade policy, which allows people to engage in the UAE-free zones across all types of businesses.

 1. Favorable government policies